 Events

-Our Annual Conference features many great workshops and speakers, joining hundreds of mental health and recovery advocates and professionals from across the nation as we work to educate and empower families and their loved ones.
+Our annual conference features many great workshops and speakers, joining hundreds of mental health and substance use advocates, family members, and professional from across the nation as we work to educate and advocate for families and their loved ones.

-Our conference offers families and the professionals who support them to:
+Our conference offers families and the workforce who support them to:

 • Improve policy and enhance practices for families and their loved ones who have or are at risk of experiencing mental health and/or substance use disorders